Xilinx/Embedded-Design-Tutorials/docs/Introduction/Zynq7000-EDT/3-debugging-vitis.md

 The Vitis software platform supports debugging through Xilinx System Debugger and GNU Debugger (GDB).

-**Note:** The GDB flow is deprecated and may not be available in the future releases.
+**Note:** The GDB flow is deprecated and might not be available in the future releases.

 ## Xilinx System Debugger